Akagi201/callbackbot/README.md

 # callbackbot

-A Callback Service which forward the content to telegram subscribers
+A Callback Service which forwards the content to telegram subscribers.